Azad Kashmir or Pakistani occupied Kashmir

 ‘So-called Azad Kashmir has a President and Prime Minister.
 However, the powers of these two offices are less than those of the Deputy Secretary at the Ministry of Kashmir Affairs in Islamabad, itself one of the weakest ministries in Pakistan's federal government.’

-Ruling elite and other people of Jammu and Kashmir have been mentally enslaved through Pakistani propaganda, in name of Islam, brotherhood and through educational system prevailing in this territory for past 63 years.
-Educational syllabus of so called Jammu and Kashmir is prepared and approved by bureaucrats of Islamabad.
+Ruling elite and other people of Azad Kashmir have been mentally enslaved through Pakistani propaganda, in name of Islam, brotherhood and through educational system prevailing in this territory for past 63 years.
+Educational syllabus of so called Azad Kashmir is prepared and approved by bureaucrats of Islamabad.
 The prime purpose of this is not to educate people; rather it is designed to make people good and obedient slaves of Pakistan.

-In the past demand was that Jammu and Kashmiri leaders and other employees and aspirant express their allegiance to Pakistan, as prescribed by Act 74 prepared and imposed by Islamabad, which stated:
+In the past demand was that Azad Kashmiri leaders and other employees and aspirant express their allegiance to Pakistan, as prescribed by Act 74 prepared and imposed by Islamabad, which stated:

 "No person or political party in Azad Jammu and Kashmir shall be permitted to propagate against or take part in activities prejudicial or detrimental to the ideology of the state's accession to Pakistan".

 (Part 2 of section 7 of the Act 74 - Interim constitution, which remains interim after 37 years).